MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 };
 ```

+The compiler now also emits the warning in cases where the function isn't referenced.
 Previously, because `mf` is an inline function that isn't referenced, warning C4706 wasn't emitted for this code.
 Now the warning is emitted:

 ```cpp
 t.cpp(5): error C4706: assignment used as a condition t.cpp(5): note: if an assignment is intended you can enclose it in parentheses, '(e1 = e2)', to silence this warning
 ```

-To fix this warning, either use an equality operator, `value == 9`, if this is what was intended, or wrap the assignment in parentheses, `(value = 9)`, if assignment is what is intended.
-Or, since the function is unreferenced, remove it.
+To fix this warning, either use an equality operator, `value == 9`, if this is what was intended.
+Or, wrap the assignment in parentheses, `(value = 9)`, if assignment is intended.
+Otherwise, since the function is unreferenced, remove it.

 ## <a name="improvements_179"></a> Conformance improvements in Visual Studio 2022 version 17.9